Why I Tried to Call My Mom, Even Though She's Gone

 Kristine Kevorkian, Ph.D., M.S.W., has worked as a deputy coroner and a hospice medical social worker.
 She lectures and teaches frequently on aging, end-of-life care, death, bereavement and grief.

-RELATED VIDEO: "The Process of Bereavement" on Your Turn to Care
+RELATED VIDEO: "How to Handle the Bereavement Process" on Your Turn to Care

 Like this article?
 Sign up for the Next Avenue newsletter to get more fascinating articles and blogs about work, finance and lifestyle issues geared to a 50+ audience.